 Seasonal Differences for Katmai Bear Viewing

-The Great Alaskan Grizzly Encounter runs mid-June through mid-September.
+The Alaska Grizzly Encounter runs mid-June through mid-September.
 My trip was in early July, and we were able to see many social interactions between bears including a lot of time spent with mother bears and their cubs.
 This is a calm time for bears, and we were able to observe and photograph them interacting in the sedge meadows with the cubs playing with each other and moms watching out for other bears.
 Earlier trips in June can have opportunities to see bears in mating season and the competition between males for mating partners.
 Trips in August and September occur at a time when salmon runs are occurring, and bears are focused predominantly on feeding on salmon.
 More details about these different timing nuances can be found on the trip page.

 A Brief Review of the Ursus as an Expedition Ship